Deal W. Hudson

 Deal Wyatt Hudson (born November 20, 1949) is an American conservative political activist.

 Hudson is the former publisher and editor of Crisis Magazine and InsideCatholic.com.
 He is currently president of the Morley Institute for Church and Culture.
 Hudson also hosts the radio show Church and Culture on Ave Maria Radio and serves as publisher and editor of The Christian Review.

 Hudson is the former Chairman and founder of Catholic Advocate.
 In September, 2020, Hudson was named a Senior Fellow of the Albertus Magnus Institute in Sacramento, California.

 Biography

 Hudson was born in Denver, Colorado.
 He attended the University of Texas-Austin and converted to Catholicism in 1984.
 He discusses this conversion in his memoir, An American Conversion.

 In 1980, Hudson became an Associate Professor in philosophy at Mercer University.
 Raised as a Protestant, Hudson became a Southern Baptist while attending college, converted to Catholicism in 1984.

-In 1989, Hudson became a professor of Philosophy at Fordham University, specializing in St. Thomas Aquinas and modern Thomism.
-He resigned from his tenured position at Fordham in 1995.
+In 1989, Hudson became a professor of philosophy at Fordham University, specializing in St. Thomas Aquinas and modern Thomism.
+He resigned from his tenured position at Fordham in 1995, following his alleged sexual harassment of a freshman student.

 He served as president of the American Maritain Association from 1984 to 1994 and was chairman of the American Academy for Liberal Education from 1996 to 2005.